-Fruit growers in many areas are concerned with orchards that have been damaged by extremely cold weather.
+Fruit tree growers in many areas are concerned with orchards that have been damaged by extremely cold weather.
 Others are faced with severe cut backs on irrigation water and are worried about maintaining groves under drought conditions.
 A proper nutritional spray program can assist the grower in coping with both these problems.

 Freeze damage and drought are obvious forms of environmental stress.
 Furthermore, the two conditions share a common stress: dehydration.
 In freeze injury, loss of cellular water to extracellular ice also results in a mechanical stress as the cell walls collapse and the cells die.
 Dehydration by water stress under drought conditions is similar except that the extracellular space is filled with air rather than ice and the cell walls do not necessarily collapse(1).
 Plants can avoid drought stress and maintain turgor by minimizing water loss through transpiration and by osmotic adjustment; i.e., a reduction in cell osmotic pressure (or increase in solutes) greater than can be explained simply by cellular water loss or reduced cell volume(6).